Skip to content

 Sgurr a' Chaorainn is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 14km with 623m of ascent and takes most walkers 4-7 hours.
 Terrain: Decent argocat track up Glen Gour, then pathless steep grass and short heather above.

-When is the best time to climb Sgurr a' Chaorainn?
+When should I climb Sgurr a' Chaorainn?

 The standard good-weather months for Sgurr a' Chaorainn are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.